BrendaHaight/NOTE-TAKER/README.md

 # NOTE-TAKER

 Note Taker is a web application that allows users to write, save , and delete notes.
+It uses an Express.js back end to handle API requests and stores notes in a JSON file.
+This application helps small business owners organize their thoughts and keep track of tasks that need to be completed.

 ## Table of Contents